MohammadSoleimanikia/Codes/BackEnd/EmbededJavaScript/README.md

 - using the express to make server
 - using axios to fetch data from a free API
 - pass the fetched data from the API to the ejs files

+### 12-make-API
+- making API that can use for get ,post ,put ,patch and delete HTTP requests
+- using route parameter: /jokes/:id ex:/jokes/12
+- using query parameter: /filter?type=sport